ovh/ovh-warp10-datasource/README.md

 It works more or less like any other Grafana datasource.

 Grafana will push to the plugin the `start` and `end` values of the graph.
-The plugin will push those values onto the Warpscript stack some variables you can use on your Warpscript scripts:
+The plugin will push those values onto the WarpScript stack some variables you can use on your Warpscript scripts:

 * `$start` and `$end`, corresponding to the `start` and `end` values of the graph in microseconds
 * `$startISO` and `$endISO`, corresponding to the `start` and `end` values in the graph as ISO date format